 Flyers and Posters

-Both glossy and matte paper stocks are well-suited for flyers and posters – as with any other printed product, the best option will largely depend on the design and the purpose.
+Both glossy and matte paper stocks are well-suited for Flyers and Posters – as with any other printed product, the best option will largely depend on the design and the purpose.
 A glossy poster is festive and hard-to-miss, making it an ideal choice for retail stores, clubs, concert venues, and outdoor advertisements.

-A matte finish is the perfect complement to a more muted color palette or a design that incorporates retro elements such as a rustic background image and old-world fonts.
+A matte finish is a perfect complement to a more muted color palette or a design that incorporates retro elements such as a rustic background image and old-world fonts.
 If you are printing a large poster to display in a sunny or a brightly-lit environment, a matte finish will be easier to view behind a glass frame.
 However, if you prefer the look of a glossy poster, you can purchase an anti-reflective glass frame, which helps diffuse light that is shining onto the print.

 Of course, there are always exceptions!
 Some artists may prefer a glossy stock for contemporary, brightly colored pieces (think Andy Warhol) in which light reflection can have a radiant and striking effect on their artwork.
+Some go-to glossy products that will give you the effect you’re looking for to display your artwork are Large Format Posters (on 9 mil Photobase Glossy), Corrugated Boards, and Metal Wall Prints.

 Wedding, family, and lifestyle photographers tend to prefer a matte finish in order to give their photos a more natural and authentic feel.
 For large photo prints, especially black-and-white photos, wedding photos, and family portraits, a matte finish is generally recommended.
 The print will be less prone to dust and fingerprints, and the photo itself will feel warmer and friendlier!
+To achieve a matte-like finish, we recommend printing your photos on Canvas Prints.

 Booklets and Catalogs

-The majority of booklets and catalogs are printed on glossy paper, as the finish can help protect the pages from damage and makes full-color photos appear lively and appealing.
+The majority of Booklets and Catalogs are printed on glossy paper, as the finish can help protect the pages from damage and makes full-color photos appear lively and appealing.
 A glossy finish is noted for its superb color reproduction qualities, making it the ideal choice for most retail and commercial catalogs that rely on vivid high-resolution images.

 Some upscale brands consciously choose to print their catalogs on matte paper.
 A matte catalog filled with dreamy, inspirational images is a great way to capture the overall tone and character of your brand.
 Also keep in mind that if your catalog includes a great deal of text such as articles or price lists, a matte finish will make the content much easier to read.